ErinaTheDummy/SwordToShield/SpellCompendium.md

 Duration: 1 hour
 Casting Time: 1 action
 Description:
-You touch one creature and they are rendered blind and incapacitated with their speed becoming zero.
-In this state the target cannot be destinguished as alive.
+You touch one willing creature and they are rendered blind and incapacitated with their speed becoming zero.
+In this state the target cannot be distinguished as alive.
-You may end this spell early by touching the target as an action and dispelling it.
+You may end this spell early by touching the target as an action and dispelling it, the spell also ends if the target takes damage.
+If you target an unwilling creature with this spell they must make a charisma saving throw or fall under the spells effects, with nothing occurring on a success.

 ```